michellejlin/lava/README.md

 # Usage

 To run LAVA you need to make sure you have placed all the fastq files you want to analyze as well as your metadata.csv file inside a folder.
-Then you have two choices for running LAVA:
+You can then use the terminal to execute LAVA from this folder.
+You have two choices for running LAVA:

-1. With a reference fasta and a reference gff, with the optional -o argument placing output into a folder named output:
+1. With a reference fasta and a reference gff, with the optional -o argument placing output into a folder named output (as seen in Example 1):

 	`lava.py -f example_reference.fasta -g example_reference.gff example-P0.fastq metadata.csv -o output`

-2. And to pull the reference from Genbank, this will place all output into a folder named the current data and time.
+2. And to pull the reference from Genbank, this will place all output into a folder named the current data and time (as seen in Example 2):

-	`lava.py -f example_reference.fasta -q GENBANK_ACCESSION_NUMBER example-P0.fastq metadata.csv`
+	`lava.py -q GENBANK_ACCESSION_NUMBER example-P0.fastq metadata.csv`

 Other optional arguments include: